 5.30 | National Hunt Chase | Novice Chase For Amateur Jockeys | Gaillard Du Mesnil |

-Day 2 Tips – Wednesday 13th March
+Day 2 – Wednesday 12th March

 Day Two on the Wednesday 13th March 2024 starts off with the Ballymore Novices Hurdle.
-You can read about the Cheltenham day 2 tips here.
+You can read about the day 2 tips here.

 This is one of the most popular races of the Cheltenham Festival.